flor14/neotoma-lakes/README.md

 1. Begin by entering the SiteID: ![](www/siteid_screen.png)

 2. 2.
-Water bodies from the [Hydrolake DB](https://wp.geog.mcgill.ca/hydrolab/hydrolakes/) near the site will be displayed in blue.
-Clicking on these water bodies allows you to access information within the HYDROLAKE DB associated with each lake on the right panel.
+Water bodies from the [Hydrolakes DB](https://wp.geog.mcgill.ca/hydrolab/hydrolakes/) near the site will be displayed in blue.
+Clicking on these water bodies allows you to access information within the Hydrolakes DB associated with each lake on the right panel.
 If one of these lakes represents better the Neotoma DB Site, you can submit it along with comments. ![](www/hydrolakes_screen.png)